ayumi-cloud/sc-legal-module/README.md

 Do this before submitting a vulnerability:

-1) Verify that you have the latest version of October CMS II.
+1) Verify that you have the latest version of Summer CMS.
 2) Validate which Paranoia Level this bypass applies to.
 If it works in PL4, please send us an email.
 3) If you detected anything that causes unexpected behavior of the engine via manipulation of existing provided rules, please send it by email.